-Our People: Our people are our most important asset and we strive to ensure that they are engaged, passionate about their work, connected to their teams, and supported to deliver their best performance.
+000 Our People: Our people are our most important asset and we strive to ensure that Important asset and we strive to ensure their they are engaged, passionate about their work, connected to their teams, and supported to deliver their best performance.
 We recognize and value the importance of attracting and retaining talented individuals to Regency's performance and growth.
 We strive to maintain a safe and healthy workspace, promote employee well-being, and empower our employees by focusing on their training and education.
 Another key element of our focus on people is our understanding and appreciation of the value of an inclusive and diverse workforce (see insert box).